giuliodondi/kOS-ShuttleEntrySim/README.md

 **These guidelines apply to my fork of Space Shuttle System, which has a functional rudder split airbrake to be used in conjunction with the body flap for pitch stability**

 - The elevons should have +100% pitch authority, +50% roll authority, 20 deflection and the rest to zero.
-Flaps enabled, spoilers disabled.
 - The body flap should have +100% pitch authority, 15 deflection zero for the rest.
-Spoilers enabled, flaps disabled, deflection -8°.
 - The rudder has two stock control surface modules (one for each panel) instead of one FAR module.
 Set deflection to 18.
+- Flaps and spoiler settings are now irrelevant since the script overrides them automatically given the vessel config
 - **Check that the rudder airbrakes deploy and the bodyflap spoiler are NOT present in the brakes Action Group**
 - for realistic braking performance, set the main gear braking limit to 35%